 WILLIAM WILLATT 1890–1945

-William was living at Holme Pierrepont, Notts., with parents, two brothers, Job and Frederick, and two sisters, Ellen and Jessie.
-He was employed as stationery engine driver on the farm.
+Age 20 stationery engine driver on the farm living at Holme Pierrepont, Notts., with parents, two brothers, Job and Frederick, and two sisters, Ellen and Jessie.

 Service Number: 185398

 Military Unit: Royal Field Artillery, 168 (Huddersfield) Brigade